Skip to main content

 When you go with CSB, you won’t be alone unless you want to be.
 We ski at all ability levels, so you always can find a pal to ski with!
 Our non-skiers have no trouble finding someone to enjoy an adventure with.

 Snowmass: Jan.
-7-14, 2023 “TSC Traditional”
+7-14, 2023 “TSC Traditional” Trip Tails!

 We had a great trip of 21 St. Bernards, and some of the best skiing conditions, as to be expected, in beautiful Snowmass, Co.
-Be sure to click on “Pawprints” at the top of our opening web page to see some of the marvelous photos we’re sharing!

 The trip started off with a hiccup, with 2 clubs sharing the bus from Denver to Snowmass.
 Consequently, all the luggage and skies did not fit on the bus, but we arranged to get a short bus to pick up the overflow.